aery32/aery32-refguide/source/clsdrv/serial_port.rst

 Serial Port class driver implements serial port communication using :doc:`USART module functions <../functions/usart>` and :doc:`Peripheral Input/Output DMA class drivers <periph_iodma>`.
-The driver can be used to communicate with PC via COM port and with other integrated chips (ICs) which provide RX and TX signal pins.
+The driver can be used to communicate with PC via COM port or with other integrated chips (ICs) which provide RX and TX signal pins.
 Hardware handshaking (the use of RTS and CTS signal pins), which requires DMA to work, is also supported by the class. `Skip to example <https://github.com/aery32/aery32/blob/master/examples/serial_port_class_driver.cpp>`_.